worfero/mips-assembler/README.md

 # mips-assembler
 MIPS assembler under development for learning purposes.

-It is still at the very beginning stage of development.
-For now, it is only capable of processing one line of assembly code, restricted to "addi", "lw" and "lui" instructions.
+It is capable of compiling any basic instruction from the MIPS instruction set.

+It also ignores empty or blank lines of instruction, so if you like to use line breaks in your assembly code, feel free.

 ## Running
-For it to run properly, you must compile mips.c and have an "assembly.txt" file with a valid instruction.
-The terminal will return the equivalent machine code in hex.
+For it to run properly, you must compile mips.c and have an "assembly.asm" file with valid instructions.
+The program will generate a "machine-code.bin" file containing the binary instructions.
+Also, the terminal will return the equivalent code in hex.

+It does not have error handling yet, so keep in mind your assembly code **must be valid**.